CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 ```

 In this JSON, the "name" property holds the name of your sender domain and the
-"id" holds the id of the domain.
+"id" the unique identifier of the domain.
 The "bounces" and "tracking"
 properties hold the names of the bounces and tracking domains for the
 sender domain.
-The "ips" property holds a vector with the ip addresses
+The property "ips" contains an array with the ip addresses
 used for the sender domain.
-Where the ip addresses are listed as strings.

 If you want to have the information for one domain only you can make a GET
 call to: